-Gibraltar is a small, narrow peninsula, located at the southern edge of Spain.
+Gibraltar is a very small, narrow peninsula, located at the southern edge of Spain.
 It overlooks the Strait of Gibraltar, and the northern coastal areas of Africa.

-made it the focus of territorial power struggles, and those struggles (all be them peaceful) continue to this day.
+Over the centuries, Gibraltar's unique position at the western entrance of the Mediterranean Sea, made it the focus of territorial power struggles, and those struggles (all be them peaceful) continue to this day.

 Ceded to Britain by Spain in 1713, it was declared a British Crown colony in 1830.
 With the granting of autonomy in 1969, it is today a British Overseas Territory and the UK retains responsibility for its defense, financial stability, foreign relations and internal security.